cakephp/bakery.cakephp.org/README.md

    one does not already exist.
 2. Create the file for your post including metadata at the bottom.
 3. Update `master.rst` to include your new post.

+## Deployment

+The bakery uses a combination of python and nginx buildpacks.
+We use the `bin/post-compile` hook from the python buildpack to generate the HTML site, and point nginx at the generated content with the `NGINX_ROOT=blog/html` application option in dokku.